-Inverted with the Black Egrets of Skull Girls; despite the presence of Gas Masks and their aesthetic, they work for Parasoul, who seeks the destruction of the Skull Heart responsible for creating the titular being, making them the good guys.
+The Black Egrets of Skullgirls; however, despite the presence of gas masks and their aesthetic, they work for Parasoul, who seeks the destruction of the Skull Heart responsible for creating the titular being, making them good guys.

 Numerous enemies in the Mass Effect games wear armor that includes a helmet that resembles a gas mask, but this serves a practical purpose despite the main character not having any chemical warfare ability because armor in the game doubles as space suits, so it would need to be sealed against vacuum.

 Played straighter with the Cerberus troops in the third game, because their helmets actually resemble gas masks.

 Even Shepard can get in on it; the Death Mask helmet in the second and third games resembles a gas mask, despite functioning the same way as any other helmet.
 But it looks really badass.

 Although they're on your side, the quarians and volus would also qualify.
 Of course, quarians risk serious illness or death if they don't wear an environment suit, and volus will just straightforwardly burst without the pressure suit, so at least they have a reason.